London Pubs Group

 The WhatPub link is here: WhatPub/Nags Head

-The Nags Head featured on the Evening Crawl of Belgravia in September 2002, the Cavaliers and Grenadiers; Evening Crawl of Knightsbridge and Belgravia in August 2009, and the Mews and Booze: Evening Crawl of Belgravia and Knightsbridge in September 2012.
+The Nags Head featured on the Evening Crawl of Belgravia on 28 September 2002, the Cavaliers and Grenadiers; Evening Crawl of Knightsbridge and Belgravia on 12 August 2009, the Mews and Booze: Evening Crawl of Belgravia and Knightsbridge on 28 September 2012, and the Hidden Gems: Evening Pub Tour of Belgravia on 14 August 2024.